 Award-winning Redcoats Farmhouse Restaurant

 We use local produce where possible.
 In fact, as far as locally sourced produce goes, it doesn’t get much closer than our KITCHEN GARDEN.
-In the Spring and summer, it provides the kitchen with herbs, lettuce, tomatoes and many types of fruit, such as raspberries, apples, pears, plums and wild blackberries.
+In the Spring and Summer, it provides the kitchen with herbs, lettuce, tomatoes and many types of fruit, such as raspberries, apples, pears, plums and wild blackberries.
 We are also planning to expand and grow runner beans, onions, beetroots, leeks and carrots.
 There has been talks about chickens and pigs… Who knows where this will lead?

-Some of the game, pheasants and partridges in particular, come from our own estate and features strongly in our menus whenever possible.
+Some of the game, pheasants and partridges in particular, come from our own estate and feature strongly in our menus whenever possible.
 On occasion, we also serve rare breed poll beef from our next door neighbours at Almshoebury Farm.

-We use the local community and local suppliers whenever possible – our Wobbly Bottom goat cheese is made in Hitchin and we also use Mrs Maynard’s dairy products, made in Biggleswade.
+We use the local community and local suppliers whenever possible; our Wobbly Bottom goat cheese is made in Hitchin and we also use Mrs Maynard’s dairy products, made in Biggleswade.

 For specific items such as grouse, Dover sole and oysters, we have to go a little further, however we always try to fly the ‘Best Of British’ flag!
 For example, we have chosen to go to Northern Ireland for our Finnebrogue venison, as we believe this meat to be exceptional.

 In every case, we are very selective about our suppliers and work closely with them to ensure that our high standards are maintained at all times.
-They also share our commitment to the highest levels of quality, provenance and / or animal welfare.
+They also share our commitment to the highest levels of quality, provenance and animal welfare.